Advanced-Programming-NIT-4022/Library-Management-System/README.md

-# Library Management System
+# Answers.Library Management System

-Welcome to our Library Management System (LMS) project!
+Welcome to our Answers.Library Management System (LMS) project!
 In this endeavor, we aim to implement a comprehensive library program with a user-friendly command-line interface (CLI).
 Our system caters to two distinct roles:

 1. Normal Users
 2. Admins